-Pic.
-8.27.
-Automatic cable equalizer pretension and release: 1 – brake cable equalizer; 2 - fixing finger; 3 - eccentric; 4 - spring; 5 - equalizer return spring.
-The arrows indicate the direction of pretension.
+Fig. 8.27.
+Pre-tensioning and loosening the automatic cable equalizer: 1 – brake cable equalizer; 2 – locking pin; 3 – eccentric; 4 – spring; 5 – equalizer return spring.
+Arrows indicate the direction of pre-tension.
 To loosen, disengage the spring

-To replace the brake cables or brake pads, the automatic cable equalizer must first be pretensioned and then loosened (arrows, fig. 8.27).
-Corroded or hard to move can cause uneven parking brake action.
-On older vehicles, it is recommended to replace the rear brake cables in pairs.
+To replace brake cables or brake shoes, you must first pre-tension the automatic cable equalizer and then loosen it (arrows, Fig. 8.27).
+A corroded or difficult to move cable can cause the parking brake to operate unevenly.
+On an older vehicle, it is recommended that the rear brake cables be replaced in pairs.

 1. Raise and secure the vehicle, remove the rear wheel.